openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-navigation.md

 ## NavBarPosition<sup>9+</sup>

+**Atomic service API**: This API can be used in atomic services since API version 11.

 | Name   | Description              |
 | ----- | ---------------- |
 | Start | When two columns are displayed, the main column is at the start of the main axis.|
 | End   | When two columns are displayed, the main column is at the end of the main axis.|

 ## NavigationMode<sup>9+</sup>

+**Atomic service API**: This API can be used in atomic services since API version 11.

 | Name | Description                                                        |
 | ----- | ------------------------------------------------------------ |